cooperbaerseth/classify_customd/readme.md

 so it requires much more data to get high accuracy.

 At a high level, the process for using the neural net is as follows:
-1) Label a set of images (no less than 20 examples per field code)
+1) Label a set of images (no less than 20 examples per class)
 2) Package the images into the correct folder format (details on this later)
 3) Run the training script
 4) Gather new unlabeled images